telicent-oss/smart-caches-core/docs/security/index.md

 ### `SecurityLabels<?>`

-`SecurityLabels` is a generic type that holds security labels, it holds the `encoded()` byte sequence as a `byte[]`, a `schema()` identifier as a `short`, and its `decodedLabels()` method provides access to the concrete labels type a security plugin uses for its implementation.
+`SecurityLabels` is a generic type that holds security labels, it holds the `encoded()` byte sequence as a `byte[]` and its `decodedLabels()` method provides access to the concrete labels type a security plugin uses for its implementation.
 It also has a `toDebugString()` method that allows implementations to provide a human-readable representation of the labels for debugging purposes, note that this differs from the standard `toString()` method in that it may want to translate from whatever encoding schema has been used to something a developer/system operator can understand, whereas `toString()` should just provide a quick view of the labels e.g. schema and encoded data length.

 The `AbstractSecurityPrimitive` class provides a basic implementation of most of the interface allowing implementations to focus on their implementation detail.

 ### `UserAttributes<?>`

-`UserAttributes` is a generic type that holds user attributes, it holds the `encoded()` byte sequence as a `byte[]`, a `schema()` identifier as a `short`, and its `decodedAttributes()` method provides access to the concrete user attributes type a security plugin uses for its implementation.
+`UserAttributes` is a generic type that holds user attributes, it holds the `encoded()` byte sequence as a `byte[]` and its `decodedAttributes()` method provides access to the concrete user attributes type a security plugin uses for its implementation.
 Again the `AbstractSecurityPrimitive` class provides a basic implementation of most of the interface.

 ### `RequestContext`